th0r88/disc-ripping-tool/README.md

 **Q: What happens if my computer crashes during encoding?**
 A: Use Mode 4 (Recovery mode) to clean up partial files and resume from the queue.

+**Q: Does the script track how long operations take?**
+A: Yes!
+The script now includes elapsed time tracking.
+When you exit the script (Mode 0) or complete processing (Modes 1-4), it displays the total time spent in a human-readable format (e.g., "Total elapsed time: 2h 45m 30s").

+**Q: What happens if a disc scan fails?**
+A: The script automatically retries failed scans 3 times with 5-second waits between attempts.
+If all attempts fail, you can choose to: try a different disc (keeps your queue), exit and keep the queue (resume later), or exit with cleanup.

 ## License